dbreese/fitfamconnect/PAGES.md

 - each page should use consistent look and feel and utilize existing styles.
 - for data CRUD operations for each entity, we should have a service that exposes the operations that are available to use.
+- The CRUD service uses "submit" from NetworkUtil to make network requests.
 - Pages are linked into the navigation bar in AppMenu.vue.
+Make sure you use translated strings for the menu titles and all strings in i18n/en/messages.ts
 - Ensure debug logging is added to all services and other important functions.

 # Server information